clan-lol/clan-homepage/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Security aware"
+title = "Easy to use"
-content = 'Write some description why.'
+content = 'cLan allows you create your own private network with services through a user interface'

 [[extra.list]]
-title = "Easy to use"
+title = "Open-source"
-content = 'Write some description why.'
+content = 'All code for cLan is free and open available.'

 [[extra.list]]
 title = "Yet another point"